The Singleton

 "I don't know.
 It's cold in there."

-He pinned the drawing to the fridge.
-He went to the garage.
-He fed the image into Aion's corpus and tagged it `child_drawing_unexplained_landmark`.
-The biometric profile he had pulled from the ad network yesterday — critical hypothermia, starvation-grade cortisol, Seattle, under a billboard near the Space Needle — matched the profile a five-year-old would draw.
+He walked her back to bed.
+He pinned the drawing to the fridge with a magnet shaped like a strawberry.
+Then he went out to the garage and sat at the terminal and fed the image into Aion's corpus, tagged `child_drawing_unexplained_landmark`.
+The biometric profile he had pulled off the ad network the day before — critical hypothermia, starvation-grade cortisol, a subject standing still under a public billboard in Seattle, in the rain, near the Space Needle — matched what a five-year-old, who had never been within a thousand miles of it, had just drawn in two colors.

-He sat at the terminal for a long time.
+He sat there a long time.
 He did not wake Maya.
 He did not wake the child.

 Event index zero four.